 The first venue we visited also happened to be about $50.00 less per person than most of the others, and it was a venue that was meaningful to my fiance, as all of his special events growing up were there.
-It wasn’t the flashiest or most unique location, but it was still high quality, clean, traditional and got great reviews.
-This particular venue had also been the most communicative with me during the research process and, in person, it seemed to operate as a well-oiled machine, which made me feel confident.
+It wasn’t the flashiest or most unique location, but it was still high quality, clean, traditional, and got great reviews.
+This particular venue had also been the most communicative with me during the research process and, in person, it seemed to operate like a well-oiled machine, which made me feel confident.

 Now, I had seen venue rental fees of up to $10,000.00, without even mentioning food and drinks, and many other venues had higher minimums, so I thought this venue was a great deal, and we booked it.
 Additionally, we saved about $2,000.00 by having our wedding on a Friday night, as well as an extra 2% in taxes by having our wedding just outside the city of Philadelphia.

-One thing I would caution brides to do is to calculate all added fees into per person costs for each venue before making a decision.
-Ceremony fees, minimum head counts, taxes and the like can really alter a figure unexpectedly.
-So, in the end, we spent more by having friends and family beyond our most immediate inner circles and an established venue, but the venue was more cost effective than others.
+One thing I would caution brides to do is to calculate all added fees into per-person costs for each venue before making a decision.
+Ceremony fees, minimum headcounts, taxes, and the like can really alter a figure unexpectedly.
+So, in the end, we spent more by having friends and family beyond our most immediate inner circles and an established venue, but the venue was more cost-effective than others.

 Approximate savings: $8,000.00

 The average cost of a wedding dress is $1,564.00 and, if you have ever watched Say Yes to the Dress, you know that it’s not uncommon to see price tags in the $3,000.00 to $5,000.00 range, and the sky can truly be the limit.
 The first dress that caught my eye after my engagement was off-the-rack at Anthropologie’s wedding brand, BHLDN, and it was on sale for $800.00 (from an original price of $1,300.00).
-Wanting to score the deal before the dress sold out, I purchased it online (with a thirty day return policy), then booked an appointment to try it on.
+Wanting to score the deal before the dress sold out, I purchased it online (with a thirty-day return policy), then booked an appointment to try it on.

 Long story short, when I first looked in the mirror in the dress, I said, “This is exactly what I was looking for.”

 Afterward, just to be sure, I visited a few other shops and even tried on one look that amounted to a whopping $8,000.00.
-The designer was often seen on the red carpet, and the fabric and fit was other worldly.
+The designer was often seen on the red carpet, and the fabric and fit were otherworldly.
 At one point, I gasped to the bridal consultant, “I feel like Sarah Jessica Parker!”
 Naturally, she responded, “this is even better!”
 But, on pictures, it sort of looked like any other dress, and I simply could not justify cashing out my bank account on a dress.
 If I really were Sarah Jessica Parker, maybe I would feel differently.
 But, I’m not.

 Just days later, I received the $800.00 BHLDN dress in the mail and decided to keep it.
 I still look back and feel great about this decision.
-Although the fabric wasn’t as luxurious as high end dresses, it had a flattering shape and details that matched my wants, like a bateau neckline and a keyhole and buttons down the back, that would look both unique and timeless on pictures, which is what remains from the wedding when the day is over.
+Although the fabric wasn’t as luxurious as high-end dresses, it had a flattering shape and details that matched my wants, like a bateau neckline and a keyhole and buttons down the back, that would look both unique and timeless on pictures, which is what remains from the wedding when the day is over.

 I was also able to order not one, but three, sizes and choose the best fit (returning the others).
-This was crucial, since I ended up keeping the size I least expected to keep.
+This was crucial since I ended up keeping the size I least expected to keep.

 So, the best advice I can give future brides when it comes to choosing your wedding gown, based on my experience, is there really isn’t one and only one dress that can be “yours.”
 Making this realization can be one of the best ways to save money on a wedding.